 Adapted from “Piedmontese Peppers” by Elizabeth David in At Elizabeth David’s Table, compiled by Jill Norman (Michael Joseph, 2010).

-Jill Norman had been David’s editor, publisher, and friend, and later served as her literary executor.
-The Elizabeth David books Jill Norman edited or compiled carry unusual authority.
+Jill Norman was David’s editor, publisher, friend, and literary executor.
 This recipe comes from At Elizabeth David’s Table, a collection of Norman’s favorite Elizabeth David recipes, which makes the book especially worth paying attention to.
-Please read the whole recipe through before starting to cook.

 Bell peppers—red, yellow, or green